Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

+\begin{remark} In many cases, $\mathcal M$ is invariant with respect to some continuous symmetry group.
+For example, orbital stability of a set of steady symmetric vortex pairs in the whole plane, which are invariant under translations parallel to some line, can be found in \cite{Abe,Bu1,Bu2}; orbital stability of a set of concentrated vortex patches in a disk, which are invariant under rotations with respect to the origin of the disk, has been investigated in \cite{CWWZ}. \end{remark}

 \begin{remark} Obviously, the larger the perturbation class $\mathcal P$ is, the more stable $\mathcal M$ is.
 However, in general there is no direct relation between the stabilities in two different norms, even one is stronger than the other.
-See Section 4 in \cite{LZ2} for some counterexamples. \end{remark} In this paper, we mainly consider the stabilities in two norms, i.e., the $L^s$ norm of the vorticity $\|\omega\|_{L^s(D)}$ and energy norm $\|\omega\|_E$ defined as follows
+An example can be found in Lin \cite{LZ2}, Section 4. \end{remark} In this paper, we mainly consider the stabilities in two norms, i.e., the $L^s$ norm of the vorticity $\|\omega\|_{L^s(D)}$ and energy norm $\|\omega\|_E$ defined as follows

 The systematic study of nonlinear stability of planar steady Euler flows dates back to Arnol'd \cite{A1,A2} in the 1960s.
 To deal with the stability of steady Euler flows related to solutions of \eqref{ss2}, where $g\in C^1(\mathbb R)$ and is strictly increasing, Arnol'd established what is now usually called the energy-Casimir functional method and proved several stability criteria.
 Arnol'd's idea was to study the energy-Casimir functional